EvgenBabenko/Apiko-Full-Stack-Intensive/README.md

 To show the app for production, run static server, should be installed serve `npm install -g serve`

 ## `Technical requirements`
-* Create “search” input conponent
+* Rewrite you Post list using componentDidMount with fetch
-* Filter posts data by “title” accourding to entered text
+* Add loader
-* PostList should show matched elements
+* Set interval for fetching your list
-* In case when no items found you should show “No items found” message (Make component for this one)
+* Prevent render for list item components